lcindy/datasciencecoursera/CodeBook.md

 ###List of Variables
 *features: store features from features.txt

-*activity: store features from "activity_labels.txt" *filepath_X,filepath_subject,filepath_y: file paths *data_X,data_sub,data_y: intermediate variables to store data from txt files *data_train,data_test: dataset after combining data_X,data_sub and data_y *mergeddata: merged train data and test data *use_index: index for mean(),std()
+*activity: store features from "activity_labels.txt"

+*filepath_X,filepath_subject,filepath_y: file paths

+*data_X,data_sub,data_y: intermediate variables to store data from txt files

+*data_train,data_test: dataset after combining data_X,data_sub and data_y

+*mergeddata: merged train data and test data

+*use_index: index for mean(),std()

-*filtereddata: cleaned data, include columns with mean() and std() only *filtereddata_new: adding activity labels *activity_list:activity lables in list format *RunAnalysis function: calculated mean of each variable for each activity and each subject.
-Results store the result, freq stores the total # of cols, *FinalResults: final answer to the project
+*filtereddata: cleaned data, include columns with mean() and std() only

+*filtereddata_new: adding activity labels

+*activity_list:activity lables in list format

+*RunAnalysis function: calculated mean of each variable for each activity and each subject.
+Results store the result, freq stores the total # of cols

+*FinalResults: final answer to the project